-If you’ve read our Guide above, you’re well on your way to having an incredible experience on the Walker’s Haute Rout.
+If you’ve read this far, you’re well on your way to having an incredible experience on the Walker’s Haute Route.
 However, you still have lots of preparation before you’re truly ready!
 Be sure to read our entire series on the Haute Route to learn everything you’ll need to know to prepare for your trip!

 - Walker’s Haute Route Packing List: Be sure you’ve got everything you need!

 - Walker’s Haute Route Logistics: Don’t forget the small details!

 - Haute Route Trip Report: Know what to expect on the trail!

 - How Much it Cost Us to Hike the Haute Route-Make it work for your budget!

 - 10 Essentials for the Walker’s Haute Route: Need-to-know basics